Ernest Goes to Africa: Plot

 While attempting to fix a woman's car at a local garage, Ernest P. Worrell accidentally causes the car to get crushed, which results in his termination.
 He goes to a local restaurant and asks his crush, Rene Loomis, to go on a date with him.
 He is turned down by her because she wants to date somebody more adventurous.
 Ernest decides to buy her a gift to show that he really cares for her.
-He goes to a flea market where he buys two jewels, unaware that they are the "Eyes of Igoli" stolen from the Sinkatutu tribe in Africa by a runaway man named Mr. Rabhas who is being chased by two henchmen of Prince Kazim.
+He goes to a flea market where he buys two jewels, unaware that they are the "Eyes of Egoli" stolen from the Sinkatutu tribe in Africa by a runaway man named Mr. Rabhas who is being chased by two henchmen of Prince Kazim.
 He is cornered by the men but rescued by a man named Thompson and his strong African bodyguard, Bazu.

 Threatening to kill him if he does not tell so he can steal them himself, Rabhas reveals where he stashed the Eyes of Igoli.
 Thompson walks away and Bazu takes a bag of deadly snakes and dumps it on Rabhas, leaving him to die.
 Meanwhile, Ernest creates a yo-yo made of the Eyes of Igoli.
 He does his around-the-world and crashes his fish's tank.
 He puts him in the sink but he flows down the drain.
-Meanwhile, Thompson eventually finds out that Ernest took the Eyes of Igoli.
+In trying to rescue him, he turns on the light switch to see down the drain, not realizing it was actually the garbage disposal switch.
+He briefly mourns.
+Meanwhile, Thompson eventually finds out that Ernest took the Eyes of Egoli.
 He spies on him at the restaurant where Rene works.
 Ernest gives Rene the yo-yo only to be called a small-town ordinary schmoe by her.

 Thompson abducts Rene and Ernest comes to rescue her after a phone call.
 Thompson kidnaps him too when he gets there and puts them on a flight to Africa.
 After shutting Rene up in a country club's furnace room with Bazu, an old woman named Auntie Nelda comes in and explains to Bazu about how her husband died.
 She then throws ashes in his face and rescues Rene, knowing that it is Ernest.
-They escape in a golf cart and encounter many obstacles from getting simple firewood to Ernest disguising as a girl and getting kissed by the prince to striking down the bad guys with ostrich eggs.
+They escape in a golf cart and encounter many obstacles, from getting simple firewood to Ernest disguising as a girl and getting kissed by the prince to striking down the bad guys with ostrich eggs.
 Meanwhile, Thompson and Bazu look for Ernest and Rene.
 They walk down the river and encounter the cannibal Sinkatutu tribe who wants to eat them for lunch.